stansuo/twlottomldl/README.md

 - Purpose: Predict winning numbers of Taiwan lottery by ML/DL
 - Rationale:
     - There's no perfectly fair lotto balls nor perfectly fair lotto machines  existed in this world.
-    - The floating ,collision, and (therefore) results might be influenced by intrinsic and extrinsic factors
+    - The floating ,collision of balls, and (therefore) the results might be influenced by intrinsic and extrinsic factors
         - intrinsic factors:
             - characteristics of balls and machines themselves
         - extrinsic factors: